English Writing Subject Leader: Mrs G Philpott

 Intent

-It is our intent at Horton Kirby CE Primary School to provide pupils with the knowledge and skills that will enable pupils to speak and write fluently so that they can communicate their ideas and emotions to others effectively.
-We will aim to give pupils a long-term appreciation of written and spoken language within our school community and the wider world.
+At Horton Kirby CE Primary School, we intend to provide opportunities for our pupils to develop the knowledge and skills that will enable them to speak and write fluently so that they can communicate their ideas and emotions to others effectively.
+The acquisition and use of new, rich and varied vocabulary are a crucial part of our broad and diverse curriculum.
+Through our aspirational curriculum we intend to create confident writers who develop stamina for writing and a long-term appreciation of written and spoken language within our school community and the wider world.
+We aim for all our children to be independent writers, who build upon their writing skills as they work through their writing journey, writing for a range of audiences and purposes.

 Implementation

-In the teaching of Writing, skills are built progressively throughout the school in order to embed learning in long-term memory.
+In the teaching of writing, themes are carefully chosen to be exciting and stimulating for all children.
+Writing skills are built progressively throughout the school in order to embed learning in long-term memory.
 Pupils are taught to plan, revise and evaluate their writing.
-We will also increase children’s awareness and use of vocabulary through the provision of language-rich learning experiences, teach them to develop an awareness of the audience, purpose and context of their writing and encourage them to use an increasingly wide knowledge of vocabulary and grammar.
+We increase children’s curiosity and use of new vocabulary through the provision of language-rich learning experiences, teach them to develop an awareness of the audience, purpose and context of their writing and encourage them to select increasingly varied vocabulary and grammar with careful attention to the desired effect on the reader’s thoughts and feelings.
 Pupils will leave school being able to use fluent, legible and speedy handwriting.
-Writing themes are carefully chosen to be exciting and stimulating for the children.

-For Spelling, children begin by learning to spell phonetically and these skills are built on as teachers show pupils how to understand the relationships between words, how to understand nuances in meaning, and how to develop their understanding of, and ability to use figurative language.
+For spelling, pupils begin by learning to spell phonetically and these skills are built on as teachers show pupils how to understand the relationships between words, how to understand nuances in meaning, and how to develop their understanding of, and ability to use, figurative language.
 They will also teach pupils how to work out and clarify the meanings of unknown words and words with more than one meaning.
 Pupils will be taught to control their speaking and writing consciously and to use Standard English.

-In Spoken Language, staff aim to be role models of correct spoken language, to develop children’s vocabulary by modelling and encouraging the use of synonyms and draw on texts read within the class as a way to explore and collect effective language and extend vocabulary.
-Children will be provided with opportunities to orally rehearse and present their ideas to different audiences.
+In Spoken Language, staff aim to be role models of correct spoken language, to develop pupil’s vocabulary by modelling and encouraging the use of synonyms and draw on texts read within class as a way to explore and collect effective language and extend vocabulary.
+Pupils will be provided with opportunities to orally rehearse and present their ideas to different audiences.

 Impact

-- Children, who are imaginative, creative, independent, inquisitive, inquiring and confident writers.
+- as imaginative, creative, independent, inquisitive, inquiring and confident writers.

-- Children with a positive and enthusiastic attitude toward writing will nurture a life-long love of writing.
+- with a positive and enthusiastic attitude towards writing, which will nurture a life-long love of writing.

-- Children can develop into confident, articulate speakers who are able to articulate and express themselves and their ideas clearly.
+- as confident, articulate speakers who are able to articulate and express themselves and their ideas clearly.

 English Writing in Each Stage